sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 ---
-title: "Sourcegraph 3.17: Faster and automatic precise code intelligence, product preview of code insights, and AND/OR queries for all search modes"
+title: "Sourcegraph 3.17: Faster and automatic precise code intelligence, preview of code insights, and AND/OR queries for all search modes"
 author: Adam Herzog
 publishDate: 2020-06-20T10:00-07:00
 tags: [